 The patient drinks a certain amount of a sugar solution on an empty stomach.
-Afterwards the patient will be asked to blow several times, at certain intervals (normally every half hour), into a device that measures the hydrogen (H2) levels from the air exhaled.
+Afterwards the patient will be asked to blow several times, at certain intervals (normally every half hour or every 10 minutes), into a device that measures the hydrogen (H2) levels from the air exhaled.

 Since the sugar is not being properly digested there are bacteria in the intestines which produce hydrogen, short-chained fatty acids and CO2.
 The hydrogen reaches the bloodstream via the large intestine and will consequently be exhaled through the lungs.
 By measuring the levels of hydrogen (which, by the way, does not itself cause any symptoms) it is possible to perform a diagnosis using this non-invasive breath test.

 Your doctor should provide you with detailed information ahead of the test in order to be able to obtain a diagnostically conclusive result.